 The Chandler Society for Undergraduate Chemistry is a club run by undergraduates for the purpose of promoting enjoyment and knowledge of science, particularly chemistry.
-The club is involved in a variety of activities, from performing scientific demonstrations for young students and organizing informal and formal talks with professors to making liquid nitrogen ice cream for the Columbia student body during Glass House Rocks.
+The club is involved in a variety of activities, from teaching young students about STEM and organizing talks with professors to performing fun chemistry experiments during weekly meetings and giving club members advice.
 Every year, we try to expand our scope of activities, so we’re always happy to have new members with fresh ideas and an interest in science!

 The Grandpierre Lecture is an annual colloquium organized by the Chandler Society in which a professor from a top research institution is invited to Columbia to give a talk about their work.
 The lecture series is held in honor of Paul Grandpierre, a Chemistry major and 1987 graduate of Columbia College who passed away in the summer of 1991 during his graduate studies at Cambridge University.
 Speakers are chosen by the Chandler Society based the strength of their contribution to undergraduate science education and the strength and interest of their research.
 As part of the lecture students have the opportunity to meet with the speaker, allowing undergraduate students the chance to get to know an eminent research scientist.
 Past speakers have included Professor William Jorgensen from Yale University, Professor Moungi Bawendi from MIT, Professor Michael Hecht from Princeton University, among many others.

 2020-2021 Speaker: Mei Hong, Massachusetts Institute of Technology